DataJuggler/DBCompare/README.md

 This project has been updated to .NET6.

 4.14.2022 New Feature: Create a system EnvironmentVariable named SQLServerName.
-This will populate the connection string builder form with this value.
+This will populate the server name when you build a connection string on the ConnectionStringBuilderForm.
 A time saver if you often use the same server.

 Connection String Builder that ships with DataTier.Net will have this feature on the next update also.